Common SEO Mistakes To Avoid

 Not Using Outbound Links

 Outbound links aren’t the enemy; they can actually make your content more valuable!
 Google Webmaster Trends Analyst, John Mueller, has even said that outbound links “can bring value to your content and that in turn can be relevant for us in search”.
 So, whilst outbound links aren’t necessarily a direct ranking factor, they sure hold some weight in improving the quality of your content, so we shouldn’t fear outbound linking.

 Using Outbound Links Incorrectly

 Over the years webmasters have grown to fear outbound links, which is why many think guest posting is a dead technique, but this isn’t the case.
 If you have links to external sites in your navigation that aren’t your social media profiles, then yes – these could be seen as spam by Google and should be removed.
-However, naturally linking to a resource of information or an author in the body of the text will do you no harm as long as you quality check the URL you are linking to.
+However, naturally linking to a resource of information or an author in the body of the text will do you no harm as long as you make sure to quality check the URL you are linking to.

 Incorrect URL Architecture

 Your URL structure should be at the forefront of your mind when developing a new site, the way your URLs are structured have a major impact of your SEO and any changes should be made with caution as to not undo your other SEO elements.
 Whilst creating pages and blog posts many errors can occur, including:

 - Listing blog posts under multiple categories which creates duplicate content as the same blog post is listed in more than one category folder